Rules of the Philadelphia Kickball League: April 2023

 1st and 3rd base-running coaches are permitted and encouraged.

 All players must be 21 years of age or older.
 Players may only play on a team on which they are registered.
 Exception: You may function as a substitute player for another team if they are short a player.
-This is only valid during the regular season (In 2023 playoffs, we will allow some subs, but do not abuse this or the commish will be very upset).
+This is only valid during the regular season (In 2023 playoffs, we will allow 2 subs max per team, please do not abuse this or the commish will be very upset).

 All pitches must be underhand.
 The pitcher must have their foot planted on the pitching strip as they release the ball.
 They may take no more than 3 steps leading up to the pitch.
 No running up to the strip to launch a pitch.
 The ball must cross the plate within a foot on either side.
 The ball may not be more than 1 foot off the ground as it crosses the plate.
 Orange “disc cones” will be placed 1 foot on either side of the plate.
 If the pitcher throws 4 balls outside of this zone, the kicker will be given the option to walk.
 NOTE: Official Balls are rarely called; only persistent and flagrant violations are enforced.